-When you pair pre-listing home inspection with a complimentary home warranty, you assure buyers that your home is free from costly hidden issues.
+When you pair a pre-listing home inspection with a complimentary home warranty, you assure buyers that your home is free from costly hidden issues.
 The more confident they feel about your home’s condition, the faster they’ll submit an offer.

 With a pre-listing home inspection, you learn your home’s condition before you go to market to tackle necessary repairs on your own terms.
 With the inspection and repairs complete, your sale can close faster, cutting out back-and-forth negotiations over the inspection report.

-Motivate buyers with a limited time offer
+Motivate buyers with a limited-time offer

 Here are some enticing inclusions: